 Opiates include prescription painkillers, such as codeine and fentanyl and illegal drugs like heroin and opium, all of which are highly addictive.
 Like alcohol, opiates also slow chemical activities in the brain and central nervous system, but in a different way.

-According to the Canadian Medical Association Journal, most all opiate drugs force the brain to produce high levels of serotonin, dopamine and norepinephrine.
-These neurotransmitters play central roles in regulating the body’s own pain management system as well as affecting sensory perceptions and emotions.
+Most all opiate drugs force the brain to produce high levels of serotonin, dopamine and norepinephrine.
+These neurotransmitters play a central role in regulating the body’s own pain management system as well as affecting sensory perceptions and emotions.

 The ability of opiates to alter these chemical processes accounts for why this group of drugs is so addictive.